Fair Jobs Code - procurement guidelines for departments and agencies

 What procurements are affected?

-The Code applies to all tender and market approach processes (and subsequent procurement contracts) with a value of $3 million or more (exclusive of GST).
+The code applies to all tender and market approach processes (and subsequent procurement contracts) with a value of $1 million or more (exclusive of GST).

-• all Suppliers submitting a tender for a contract valued at $3 million or more exclusive of GST (a threshold procurement contract) hold a Fair Jobs Code Pre‑Assessment Certificate;
+• all suppliers submitting a tender for a contract valued between $1 million or more exclusive of GST (a threshold procurement contract) hold a Fair Jobs Code pre‑assessment certificate;

-• Suppliers for a contract valued at $20 million or more exclusive of GST (a high value procurement contract) submit a Fair Jobs Code Plan to show how they will deliver on the Code Standards including secure work; and
+• suppliers for a contract valued at $20 million or more exclusive of GST (a high value procurement contract) submit a Fair Jobs Code plan to show how they will deliver on the code standards including secure work (in addition to holding a pre-assessment certificate); and

 For more information